 - 24.48 megatons of TNT, about the same as a hydrogen bomb

 - 0.6x the energy of the historic Krakatoa volcanic eruption

 - 0.8x the surface energy of the 2004 Indian Ocean earthquake and tsunami

 Or perhaps more productively, if there was a way to completely convert a bottle of fruit juice into electricity, it would power a city many times over.

-The amount of energy that’s contained in ordinary objects through their mass is outstanding.
+The amount of energy that’s contained in ordinary objects through their mass is astonishing.

 It is theoretically possible to access it, although we don’t have the right materials at the moment.
-By mixing the juice with a kilogram of exotic particles called antimatter, both would cease to exist and would erupt into an explosion of heat and gamma radiation.
+By mixing the juice with a kilogram of exotic particles called antimatter, both would annihilate each other and erupt into an explosion of heat and gamma radiation.

 The E=mc2 equation was used in the development of the atomic bomb, which uses neutrons to split uranium atoms.
-When the atoms split, a tiny portion of their mass was converted to radiation and heat, and this was where the explosive power of the atom numb comes from.
+When the atoms split, a tiny portion of their mass was converted to radiation and heat, and this was where the explosive power of the atom bomb comes from.

 But this is where the theory gets really strange.
 If matter can be converted into different forms of energy, the same thing could theoretically be done in reverse.

 Scientists are currently working on something called the ‘Breit–Wheeler process’, which is the creation of subatomic particles from colliding particles of light.
 But it remains a technological challenge.

 One day in the distant future we may be able to 3D print any object using light, or electricity.
-This technology is pure science fiction at the moment, but if it comes to fruition the effects in society would be utterly transformative.
+It’s pure science fiction at the moment, but if it comes to fruition the effects in society would be utterly transformative.

 Imagine a world where we didn’t grow our food, we collected the energy required to forge it.

 Or where instead of going to a supermarket, you choose what you want on a screen and it materialises in front of you.

-Instead of getting blueprints for a new house, you might have the house emailed to you, and you can print an exact model at 1:30 of the size.
+Instead of getting blueprints for a new house, you have the house emailed to you and you print an exact model at 1:30 of the size.

-All waste would surely be recycled for the energy in its mass.
+All waste would surely be recycled for the energy contained in its mass.